-At the time of this writing, the final data on the components of population growth for 2015 were not yet released.
-In 2014, 22,300 Jewish new immigrants and immigrant citizens (Israeli citizens born abroad who entered the country for the first time) arrived in Israel.
-The net balance of these minus the balance of Israelis leaving the country and Israelis returning to the country after a prolonged stay abroad was 17,500.
-Permanent or long term emigration estimated from these data was 4.800.
-Looking at the broader picture, including non-Jews, there were 24,100 new immigrants and 7,000 immigrant citizens, for a total of 31,100.
-The net migration balance was 29,000, therefore the missing number was 2,100, indicating that among Arabs who constitute the vast majority of non-Jews the propensity to emigrate was lower than among Jews.
-All in all, these data about Israel's international migration balance point to a moderate level of immigration in comparison to other historical periods, but also to quite a low level of emigration.
-Estimates of total emigration from Israel, including Jews and non-Jews, range from less than 5,000 to 15,000 annually.
-In 2015, the total number of new immigrants increased to 27,850 presumably entailing an increase in the net migration balance as well.
+At the time of this writing, the final data on the components of population growth for 2016 were not yet released.
+In 2015, 24,100 Jewish new immigrants and immigrant citizens (Israeli citizens born abroad who entered the country for the first time) arrived in Israel.
+The net balance of these minus the balance of Israelis leaving the country and Israelis returning to the country after a prolonged stay abroad was 19,100.
+Therefore, an estimated 5,000 Jews joined the number of those who permanently or in the long term reside abroad.
+Looking at the broader picture, including non-Jews, there were 34,800 new immigrants and immigrant citizens.
+The net migration balance was 33,100; therefore the missing number was only 700, indicating that among Arabs who constitute the vast majority of non-Jews the propensity to emigrate was lower than among Jews.
+These data about Israel's international migration balance point to a steady if moderate level of immigration in comparison to other historical periods, but also to quite low levels of emigration.
+Estimates of total emigration from Israel, including Jews and non-Jews, have ranged historically from less than 5,000 to 15,000 annually.
+In 2016, the total number of new immigrants diminished slightly to 25,010 from 27,850 the previous year.
 The number of converts to Judaism remained only a tiny percentage of the non-Jewish members of Jewish households in Israel, especially among recent immigrants.
 In 2014, the net balance of conversions to and from Judaism was 2,500.
 Overall, between 1999 and 2014, nearly 83,200 persons were converted to Judaism by Rabbinical Conversion Courts, some of whom were not permanent Israeli residents (Fisher 2013 and 2015; Waxman 2013).

-Turning now to the territorial aggregate of the State of Israel and of the Palestinian Authority, Table 8 reports numbers of Jews, Others (i.e., non-Jewish persons who are members of Jewish households and are Israeli citizens by the provisions of the Law of Return), Arabs, and foreign workers and refugees.
+Turning now to the territorial aggregate of the State of Israel and of the Palestinian Authority, Table 8 reports numbers of Jews, Others (i.e., non-Jewish persons who are members of Jewish households and Israeli citizens by the provisions of the Law of Return), Arabs, and foreign workers, undocumented tourists, and refugees.
 Each group's total is shown for different territorial divisions: the State of Israel within the pre-1967 borders, East Jerusalem, the Golan Heights, the West Bank, and Gaza.
 The percentage of Jews (by the enlarged definition) in each division is also shown.
-At the beginning of 2016, of the 6,336,400 core Jews, 5,725,500 lived within Israel's pre-1967 borders; 212,000 lived in neighborhoods of East Jerusalem incorporated after 1967; 21,700 on the Golan Heights; and 377,200 lived in the West Bank.
-Core Jews represented 74.9 % of Israel's total legal population of 8,464,100, including 1,757,700 Arabs and others, but excluding 227,300 foreign workers, undocumented tourists and refugees (Israel Central Bureau of Statistics, Israel Statistical Monthly).
-The latter group comprised 77,200 legal foreign workers, 15,900 undocumented foreign workers, 91,000 tourists whose visas had expired, and 43,200 refuge seekers (Israel Population and Migration Authority 2016).
-Israel's enlarged Jewish population of 6,706,400 represented 79.2 % of the State's total legal population.
-Israel's Arab population, including East Jerusalem and the Golan Heights, comprised 20.8 % of the total legal population.
-As shown in Table 8, the enlarged Jewish population represented 78.8 % of total residents within pre-1967 borders (including foreign workers and refugees), 40.7 % in East Jerusalem, 45.8 % in the Golan Heights, and 13.6 % of the West Bank's total population.
+At the beginning of 2017, of the 6,451,000 core Jews, 5,821,000 lived within Israel's pre-1967 borders; 215,200 lived in neighborhoods of East Jerusalem incorporated after 1967; 21,500 on the Golan Heights; and 393,300 lived in the West Bank.
+Core Jews represented 74.7% of Israel's total legal population of 8,631,900, including 1,796,400 Arabs and others, but excluding 233,800 foreign workers, undocumented tourists and refugees (Israel Central Bureau of Statistics, Israel Statistical Monthly).
+The latter group comprised 84,500 legal foreign workers, 15,700 undocumented foreign workers, 78,500 tourists whose visas had expired, 14,800 refuge seekers, and 40,300 illegal entrants (Israel Population and Migration Authority 2016).
+Israel's enlarged Jewish population of 6,835,500 represented 79.2% of the State's total legal population.
+Israel's Arab population, including East Jerusalem and the Golan Heights, comprised 20.8% of the total legal population.
+As shown in Table 8, the enlarged Jewish population represented 78.7% of total residents within pre-1967 borders (including foreign workers and refugees), 40.2% in East Jerusalem, 47.7% in the Golan Heights, and 13.8% of the West Bank's total population.
 Since 2005, no Jewish population remains in Gaza.